 That about wraps up our roundup of the most important site speed stats and facts.
 We hope you found it informative.

-As these site speed statistics show, most websites are falling short when it comes to performance and failing to achieve best practices.
-This is despite the fact that site speed has a clear impact on conversion rates, bounce rates, and search visibility.
+As these site speed statistics show, most websites are falling short regarding performance and failing to achieve best practices.
+This is even though site speed clearly impacts conversion rates, bounce rates, and search visibility.

-Web admins and owners can improve by focusing on reducing page weights, utilizing a good CDN, and following sound on-page practices.
+Web admins and owners can improve by reducing page weights, utilizing a good CDN, and following sound on-page practices.